AlexandruRusu23/School-Projects/README.md

 - GUI made with Java Swing;

 ##HTML-CSS website##
-- Responsive website made with HTML and CSS3
+- Responsive website made with HTML and CSS3;
-- Some animations implemented with CSS3
+- Some animations implemented with CSS3;
-- School project
+- School project;